unixcharles/acme-client/README.md

 ## Account management

-Account are tied to a private key.
+Accounts are tied to a private key.
 Before being allowed to create orders, the account must be registered and the ToS accepted using the private key.
 The account will be assigned a key ID.

 ```ruby
 client = Acme::Client.new(private_key: private_key, directory: 'https://acme-v01.api.letsencrypt.org/directory')